 Click here for a special tour of our facility provided by our drama participants and produced by the son of Dunia Elvir, Wiley Center Board of Directors member.

 DKQ Summer Program is a 6 week long summer program where students work on developing communication skills, social pragmatic skills, and acting abilities through creating an amazing musical performance in a professional theatre at the end of the program.
 Each day participants are exposed to acting, dancing, singing, set creation and costume design.
 Program schedule includes a weekly field trip that corresponds with themes.
 Field trips previous years include personal meet and greet and tour at CBS studios, UCLA School of Theatre visit, Universal Studios, and Los Angeles Orchestra Festival.
 This program is designed to develop and/or increase language abilities, social interaction skills, general awareness and self confidence.
 While all students are considered, ideal participants have some established communication system, able to follow instruction and have minimal maladaptive behaviors.

-2019 DKQ summer program will take place from June 17- July 26.
+2020 DKQ summer program will take place from June 22- July 31.
 Please be advised, all campers must be available to participate in the musical.
-This year’s Mandatory Audition Day will be held on Saturday, March 30, 2019.
-Please contact Ashley or Angela for more information regarding this program.
+This year’s Mandatory Audition Day will be held on Friday, March 20, 2020 at 4pm.
+Please contact Dr. Ashley or Angela for more information regarding this program.
 Space is limited and considerations will be made on a first come first serve basis.